-The most convenient way to conduct Social Security business is online at www.ssa.gov.
+The most convenient way to conduct business with us is online at www.ssa.gov.
 You can accomplish a lot.

-- Apply for Extra Help with Medicare prescription drug plan costs.

-- Apply for most types of benefits.

-- Find copies of our publications.

-- Get answers to frequently asked questions.
+- Apply for most types of benefits. - Apply for Extra Help with Medicare prescription drug plan costs. - Start or complete your request for an original or replacement Social Security card. - Find copies of our publications. - · Get answers to frequently asked questions.